1. Disorderly apparel reconfigured

 Installation: configured as gallery and studio space to share working processes

-Disorderly apparel describes garments that are badly damaged, utterly worn-out or made from textiles that have perished over time.
+Disorderly apparel described garments that are badly damaged, utterly worn-out or made from textiles that have perished over time.
 The items exhibited in Present Imperfect are prized for these very qualities.
 However, similar apparel can be overlooked or suppressed, left to lie dormant or languish in museum stores.

 Text is a routine method for interpretation and engagement.
-Present Imperfect playfully subverts the conventions of text panel and label.
+Present Imperfect playfully subverted the conventions of text panel and label.
 Narratives – actual and associative – such as time, transience and trauma are suggested as possible themes for finding meaning.

-In order to share working processes and reveal multiple alternative narratives, the installation is configured as gallery and studio space.
+In order to share working processes and reveal multiple alternative narratives, the installation was configured as gallery and studio space.
 An intention is to highlight that within the evolution of any exhibition numerous choices and ideas are explored, rejected and chosen.